 Sottera was the company originally targeted by the Food and Drug Administration in 2009, barring their imports with the claim that they were therapeutic devices and subject to FDA regulation.
 In 2010, the US Court of Appeals ruled for Sottera, claiming that they are not subject to FDA regulation because they are not pharmaceuticals.
 Sottera thus won, and NJOY was allowed to import, but the upshot was that all e-cig companies were henceforth barred from saying what everybody believes to be true, that e-cigs help you quit.
 Thus the entire industry was forced to conceal the elephant in the room, advertising what is obviously a smoking cessation device as something else.

 NJOY's legal experts point out that the ads “say nothing about health or safety.”
-They call the spots “generalized, non-specific, and subjective, . . . non-actionable.”
+They call the spots “generalized, non-specific, and subjective, [and thus] . . . non-actionable.”
 Since the standard of false advertising is stated as “likely to mislead a reasonable consumer,” then NJOY ads, it is claimed, do not meet that standard.

 Beyond that is the very definition of “mislead”.
 If it is true that e-cigarettes ARE safer and DO help you quit (a proposition that is now approaching universal consensus), then saying so does not constitute “misleading” anyone.

 This case is worth watching.